A surprising experience

 Coming back from Wrocław

 It was a difficult task to come back, that’s how good we felt here.
 We ended up in the middle of a cool event: a Guinness world record attempt that was right up our alley.
 Everything was like a beautiful dream, we were surrounded by big and little people, with their guitars, and the energy was incredible even without speaking Polish.
 Music is, for sure, an international language.

 Hey, wanna read more about the awesome places Poland has to offer?
-Check out this post from a fellow blogger that knows everything you need to know about Poland.
+Check out this post from a fellow blogger that knows everything about day trips from Krakow, another great Polish city.
 And if you need help in setting up your budget, check out this post and find out how much does it cost to visit Poland.

 The last surprise was still the flight back.
 I wouldn’t have thought that I would ever get on a bus to get to a plane when the distance between the two is 50 meters.
 Especially when comparing to the Frankfurt Airport, where we had to go a long way until we reached the building and we even had roundabouts.
 Because yes, there are roundabouts in airports too.